-- Use your Canvas or UNT email account to contact us and to schedule appointments.
-Include "ANTH 4021" in the subject line.
+- Use your Canvas or UNT email account to CONTACT US and schedule appointments.
+Include "ANTH 4021" in the subject line (e.g., ANTH 2041 Question about X).
 Emails lacking this may not be answered. - Emails are not text messages, even if sent from your mobile device.
 Be professional. - Response time: Please allow 24 hours on weekdays.
 I don't check email on weekends or holidays.
-I teach 4 classes; if you don't hear from me in 24hrs, email me again. - Set your Canvas notifications to stay current with course announcements.
+I teach four classes; if you don't hear from me in 24hrs, email me again. - Set your Canvas notifications to stay current with course announcements.
 Check your UNT email account frequently